hungptit/fastgrep/README.md

 # What is the different between fgrep and grep or ripgrep #

 fgrep is written as a library thus fgrep core code can be reused in other projects.
 All core algorithms are templatized so we can have flexible and reusable algorithms without sacrificing the performance.
-Plus it is very faily trivial to write tests for fgrep.

 # Why fgrep is fast? #